kramiv/RemoteProjectRemo/README.md

 # RemoteProjectRemo
-Remote github repository for my personal projects
+Remote github repository for my personal projects.

 I made a new repo and first thing I did was make a typo.
 Meant to write "Repo". lol.
-Eh, small steaks.
+Eh, low stakes.

 4/18/23:
 today, I started a tutorial on typescript and node.js